-Let L be the set of program variables.
-For concolic execution, they are partitioned into symbolic, Sym(L), and concrete, Con(L), variables.
-It is possible that all variables are symbolic, i.e., $Con(L) = \emptyset$.
-For a variable a, we write
+In concolic execution, the set of program variables L is partitioned into symbolic, Sym(L), and concrete, Con(L), variables.
+It is possible that all variables are symbolic, i.e., $Con(L) = \emptyset$ or that all variables are concrete.
+For a given variable a, we write Sym(a) and Con(a) to indicate that a is symbolic or concrete, respectively.